Methylphenidate (By mouth)

 Long Acting Capsule, Liquid, Long Acting Suspension, Tablet, Chewable Tablet, Long Acting Tablet

 - Take the immediate-release tablet 30 to 45 minutes before meals.
-If you have problems falling asleep, take the last dose of the day before 6 PM.
+Take the last dose of the day before 6 PM if you have problems falling asleep.

-- The extended-release form of this medicine is taken once a day, usually just before the morning meal.
+- The extended-release form of this medicine is taken once a day, usually in the morning.
 Swallow the capsule or tablet whole with water or other liquids.
-Do not break, chew, or crush it.
+Do not crush, break, or chew it.

 - Tell your doctor if you cannot swallow the extended-release tablet whole.
 A different form of the medicine may be needed.

-- Extended-release suspension: Shake the bottle well for at least 10 seconds just before you measure each dose.
-This medicine should come with a dispenser that you must use to measure the dose.
-Use only this dispenser.
+- For the extended-release suspension, shake the bottle well for at least 10 seconds just before you measure each dose.
+Use the dispenser that comes with this medicine to measure the dose.